bblinder/Splunk/CheckRuntimes/README.md

 python3 main.py
 ```

-If running the script(s) isn't an option (for security reasons, etc), the same information can be obtained by referencing the below.
+If running the script(s) isn't an option (for security reasons, etc), the same information can be obtained by referencing the below commands.

 ## Common Commands: Bash vs PowerShell